How To Fix Duck Feet: 10 Exercises To Improve Posture

 A hamstring stretch.

-The best exercises to fix duck feet are those that mobilize tight tissues and correct imbalances.
+The best exercises to fix duck feet mobilize tight tissues and correct imbalances.

 You should stretch the muscles that are cited as being tight and strengthen those that are weak.
 For example, with posterior pelvic tilt, you would do the following: